wfbradley/snpko/README.md

 *    **find_loci**: Remove correlated SNPs (i.e., deal with linkage disequilibrium.)
 *    **make_knockoffs**:  Train hidden Markov Models for SNPs on each chromosome (with EM), and use each HMM to construct (multiple) knockoffs of the data.
 *    **classifier**:  Run a classifier on the multiple knockoffs and determine which SNPs are significant predictors of which dependent variables given a target false discovery rate.
+*    **sig_results**:  Filter the results to the relevant ones (i.e., the significant SNPs).

 It is possible to run any one of these scripts individually; all take the same command-line arguments (which are specified in `snpko_utils.py` and listed below in this document).

+### Logging

+Detailed logging information is written in the working directory to `run.log`.
+By default, this file is located at `data/run.log`.

+### Rerunning the Code

+You may wish to rerun the code in part or in whole.
+You'll need to run the `master.py` once to produce all the intermediate files, but from that point, you can rerun portions selectively.

-For example, the default false discovery rate is 0.1 (i.e., 10%), and you may want to experiment with several values.
-The FDR only effects the classifier, so after running the code once, you can rerun just the classifier with a false discovery rate of 20% by running only the last step, e.g.:
+For example, the default false discovery rate is 0.1 (i.e., 10%), but you may want to experiment with several values.
+Since FDR only effects the classifier, so after running the code once, you can rerun just the classifier with a false discovery rate of 20% by running only the last step, e.g.:
 ```
 python classifier.py --input my_SNP_data.csv --fdr 0.2
 ```

-The code tries to cache partial results where possible; in particular, it will cache data from the ENSEMBL server (so it only needs to perform remote queries on the first pass, assuming the set of SNPs doesn't change) and it will cache the parameters from training the HMMs.
+To accelerate computation during subsequent reprocessing, the code caches partial results where possible.
+In particular, it will cache data from the ENSEMBL server (so it only needs to perform remote queries on the first pass, assuming the set of SNPs doesn't change) and it will cache the HMM parameters fit from the EM run.

-On the other hand, the entire set output (both intermediate files, cache files and results) exist in the same working directory (by default, `data/`).
-If you want to preserve your current results in their entirety and start fresh, just move the directory:
+Note that this process will overwrite old files in the working directory including (unless you use the `--keep_old_logs` flag) the old `run.log` file.

+If you wish to preserve all your data as is start afresh, just move the working directory to a new location, e.g.,:
 ```
 mv data/ data_saved_1/
 ```

+### Command Line Arguments
 For easy reference, here is the full set of command-line arguments:

 ```